Campaigners stage oil spill outside London City Hall against pipeline investments

 “In August 2015 Sadiq Khan’s ‘greener, cleaner’ election pledge to divest from fossil fuels was applauded, especially by the London Assembly who have passed motions two years running to fully divest City Hall’s £4.5 billion fund.
 Yet nine months since he took office the London Pension Fund still props up the companies profiting most from catastrophic climate change.”

 “Mayor Khan is to be congratulated for his disapproval of Trump’s ‘Muslim ban’ and the President’s state visit to the UK.
-But now it’s time for him to honour his election pledge to divest from all dirty fossil fuels and ensure our pensions aren’t funding Trump’s internationally condemned oil projects.”
+But now it’s time for him to honour his election pledge to divest from all dirty fossil fuels and ensure our pensions aren’t funding the U.S.’s internationally condemned oil projects.”

 Co-director of the UK Tar Sands Network Suzanne Dhaliwal added: